About Us

 HISTORY

 In 1974, John Fett and his wife Rheo started a geophysical instrument rental business in their house in Hemet, California.
 Beginning with gravity meters and later expanding into a larger range of geophysical equipment, J.D.
 Fett Instruments moved to Austin, Texas and grew into the best-known rental company in North America for providing quality instrumentation to the environmental, engineering, and mining industries.
-In the spring of 1998, John and Rheo decided to retire and sold the assets to a new company: Exploration Instruments.
+In the spring of 1998, John and Rheo decided to retire and sold the assets to a company which became Exploration Instruments LLC.

 OUR GOALS